-Keidane (kuh-DAWN-ee) McAlpine (mik-AL-pine) becomes the fourth USC women's soccer head coach, replacing Ali Khosroshahin, who spent the past seven years (2007-13) at Troy.
+Keidane (kuh-DAWN-ee) McAlpine (mik-AL-pine) is the fourth USC women's soccer head coach, replacing Ali Khosroshahin, who spent the past seven years (2007-13) at Troy.
 The Women of Troy won the 2007 NCAA Championship and have made 12 NCAA appearances, but have not reached the postseason since 2010.

-This past season at Washington State, McAlpine's Cougars tied the program record for victories with a 14-3-4 mark.
+In 2013 at Washington State, McAlpine's Cougars tied the program record for victories with a 14-3-4 mark.
 His team and players set or tied 27 school records.
 In his first season at WSU, McAlpine went 6-4-1 in Pac-12 play and finished up 12-6-2 overall in reaching the 2012 NCAA Tournament.
 In his two years in Pullman, McAlpine saw one Cougar named an NSCAA All-American and Pac-12 Player of the Year while picking up his own selection as the 2013 Pac-12 Coach of the Year.
 In those two years, McAlpine coached six Cougars to All-Pac-12 honor rolls.
 Considered an offensive-minded coach, McAlpine showed his defensive savvy while at WSU as the Cougars finished 2013 ranked No. 7 in the nation with only 11 goals allowed.

 Prior to Washington State, McAlpine spent six years (2006-11) as an assistant at Auburn, helping the Tigers to NCAA appearances each season along with three SEC West titles.